felipetovarhenao/bell-tutorials/public/markdown/18_userfunctions.md

 print($myfunc(10)) ## Outputs: 15
 ```

-You can lift multiple variables:
+You can also lift multiple variables:

 ```py
 $var1 = 2;